johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 ### Do backlinks better!

 I mentioned in ["How I ruined my SEO"](../2023-01-15-how-i-ruined-my-seo/index.md) that I had a number of backlinks to my blog.
-I also mentioned that I had a number of backlinks that were broken by my carelessness.
+I also mentioned that I had broken a number of the backlinks by my carelessness.
 Growtika suggested that I fix the broken backlinks and also that I do a better job of backlinks in general.

-I'd already [implemented support for dynamic redirects on my blog](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md); aiming to ensure that at least some of the broken backlinks were redirected to the correct place.
-(Using Azure Static Web Apps as my hosting mechanism really helped me out here as the dynamic redirect mechanism I had was super powerful.)
+I'd already implemented support for dynamic redirects on my blog.
+What this meant was, if someone linked through to a non-existent page on my blog, rather than having just a 404 Not Found, I could do some fairly sophisticated work to redirect them to the correct URL.
+Thus protecting (and unbreaking previously broken) backlinks.
+By the way, using Azure Static Web Apps as my hosting mechanism really helped me out here as the dynamic redirect mechanism I had was super powerful - I wasn't limited to regexes.
+If you want see how I did that [have a read of this](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md).

 Growtika said what I had was good, but I could do better.
 They suggested that I:

 - exhaustively fix all my broken backlinks; getting them all to redirect to the correct place.
 Tedious, but worth it.
 - add a redirect from my old blog domain to my new one (blog.johnnyreilly.com -> johnnyreilly.com)
 - redirect **only once**.
 I had a number of redirects that were chained together.
+301 leading to 301 leading to 301 (yes!) and only then leading to a 200.
 Growtika suggested that I redirect only once.
 This was to ensure that search engines didn't have to follow a chain of redirects to get to the content they were looking for.
-They don't like that; you lose "link juice" the more redirects there are.
-Also, multi redirects makes my website work harder than it needs to.
+Search engines don't like that by all accounts; you lose "link juice" the more redirects there are.
+Also, multi redirects make my website work harder than it needs to.

-With this done, I had a much better backlink story.
+Again, less is more!
+With these changes made, I had a much better backlink story.

 ### Remove date from urls